cockroachdb/docs/v22.1/cockroach-userfile-upload.md

 {{site.data.alerts.end}}

 {{site.data.alerts.callout_success}}
-If you would like to upload and import data from from a dump file, consider using [`cockroach import`](cockroach-import.html) instead.
+If you would like to upload and import data from a dump file, consider using [`cockroach import`](cockroach-import.html) instead.
 {{site.data.alerts.end}}

 ## Required privileges